scott-griffiths/bitformat/doc/manual.rst

     ``items``: An array of items of the same dtype can be specified by setting `items` to be greater than one.

     ``const``: By default fields do not have a single set value - the value is deduced by parsing a binary input.
-    You can declare that a field is a constant bit literal by setting `const` to `True` - this means that it won't need its value set when building, and will require its value present when parsing.
+    You can declare that a field is a constant bit literal by setting `const` to `True` - this means that it won't need its value set when building, and will require the correct value present when parsing.
     You can only set `const` to `True` when creating a field if you also provide a value.

     .. classmethod:: from_bits(bits: Bits | str | bytes | bytearray) -> Field